gerson93/basic_chatbot/README.md

 ## The idea is simple:

-1. First we import all we need
+1. First, we will import all we need

-2. Then we read our file, and configure some things:
+2. Then, we will read our file, and configure some things:
    * the *content* in lower case,
    * the *stopwords* and the "stemmer" in spanish,
    * and *sent* tokenize the content sentence by sentence